camunda/camunda-docs-manual/content/reference/deployment-descriptors/descriptors/bpm-platform-xml.md

 # Configure Location of the bpm-platform.xml File

-You can configure the location of the `bpm-platform.xml`, so the file can be stored externally to allow an easy upgrade path of camunda-bpm-platform.ear.
+You can configure the location of the `bpm-platform.xml`, so the file can be stored externally to allow an easy update path of camunda-bpm-platform.ear.
 This negates the work of unpacking / repackaging the ear when you need to change the configuration.

 This feature is available for: